PSI-Lab/alice-sandbox/meetings/2021_01_12/README.md

 4    14    26      3      3  [0.8683679106068021, 0.8838014862709586, 0.854...
 [0.8708090196355063, 0.8861603020200729, 0.856...
 ```

-- topk & top_perc: for pixel where bb_on > threshold, use bbs whose joint probability is within a certain percentage of the top hit,
+- `5388782..4e8a579` topk & top_perc: for pixel where bb_on > threshold, use bbs whose joint probability is within a certain percentage of the top hit,
-only use up to k bbs.
-Code updated TODO link
+AND only use up to k bbs.

 Test: